cc59chong/Introduction-to-Importing-Data-in-Python/README.md

 ## 1  Introduction and flat files
 Learn how to import data into Python from all types of flat files, which are a simple and prevalent form of data storage.<br>
 Learn how to use ```Numpy``` and `pandas` to import flat files and customize your imports.
+## Importing data from other file types
+Learn how to import data into Python from a wide array of important file types.
+These include `pickled files`, `Excel spreadsheets`, `SAS` and `Stata files`, `HDF5 files`, a file type for storing `large quantities of numerical data`, and `MATLAB files`.